 - 1 song in the kitchen

 Everyone got a song pick and anyone was allowed to veto a song they hated.

-Honestly, it works really well — and playing it loud allows us to dance and having fun as we clean up.
+Honestly, it works really well — and playing it loud allows us to dance and have fun as we clean up.
 We use this tactic on Saturday mornings and I love how clean the house is afterward!

-Of course, our house is pretty tidied up as it is (thanks to this course) but I would say you could easily come up with an hour’s worth of songs that your family loves and get to buisness.
+Of course, our house is pretty tidied up as it is (thanks to this course) but I would say you could easily come up with an hour’s worth of songs that your family loves and get to business.